 Sure, it’s only 100mb per journey and there were sometimes glitches with connection but there was, at least, social media quality of internet access onboard.
 Follow me on Social Media here.

 8. Rest stops are regular enough

-9. The Baz Bus route and schedule is far superior to the public buses
+9. The Baz Bus is far better than public buses

 10. The Baz Bus will take you door to door